 Resiliency is a growing need for our partners in every sector.
 In the buildings sector, clients will increasingly expect buildings to provide services through events such as earthquakes or extreme heat.
 Communities depend on the continuity of water and wastewater systems, so our clients in the civil sector have a natural connection to resiliency planning.
 There are even opportunities in the industrial sector, where energy projects such as pipelines or power plants must be able to better endure climate stresses.

-I believe building resiliency will be a topic of growing focus – and greater investment – long after this year’s World Green Building Week.
+I believe building resiliency will increasingly be a topic of growing focus – and greater investment.
 Owners are thinking deeply about how to plan for resiliency and disaster mitigation, which means they will consider new design approaches, novel materials and different equipment.
 For example, I expect to see more interest in distributed renewable energy for providing local power and emergency backup power.
 This should continue to spur interest in renewables and drive costs further downward.

 When clients understand the long-term value of building resiliency, they analyze their life cycle costs differently.
 Just as our climate is changing, the way we look at investments in resilient built environments will change, too.
 Given our position in the industry, general contractors have an opportunity – and a responsibility – to help lead the way.